barretron/fez.github.io/docs.md

 Fez build specs are simple Javascript files, usually called `fez.js` in a project's root directory.
 There is no command line Fez tool; instead, Fez build specs are self-executable.
-The basic outline of a `fez.js` file usually something like this:
+The basic outline of a `fez.js` file is usually something like this:

 {% highlight javascript %}